Grunet/awesome-inclusive-user-research/README.md

 A collection of resources around the area of inclusive user research.
 Check out https://github.com/Grunet/awesome-inclusive-design for more on inclusive design.

+> The resources themselves have not each been vetted for accessibility.
+Let me know if you run into issues with any of them and I will create alternatives.

 ## Methodologies and Practice

 - [A Practical Guide to Inclusive Research.
 The why and how to make your UX Research practice more inclusive.](https://medium.com/inclusive-research)